Table of contents

 Trinity Inlet was named by Captain James Cook.
 He landed at the mouth of the Inlet in Cairns on a Trinity Sunday.
 Cook would have seen a large estuarine area, a spectacular meeting point of rainforest hills and an intact mangrove ecosystem.

 This area is critical to the health of the Great Barrier Reef.
-It acts as both a sediment trap (capturing soil run-off).
-In addition, it provides a sanctuary for up to 75% of fish from the near-by Great Barrier Reef and surrounding river systems.
+It acts as both a sediment trap (capturing soil run-off) and provides a sanctuary for up to 75% of fish from the near-by Great Barrier Reef and surrounding river systems.

 Trinity Inlet Crocodiles